The UW Huskies’ passing game is broken. So, where do Jacob Eason and Co. go from here?

 STANFORD, Calif. — The Washington Huskies’ passing game is broken.

-That fact was evident at 10:48 p.m. on Saturday night, as Chris Petersen’s team trudged in a sad procession toward the southeast tunnel at Stanford Stadium.
+That fact was evident at 10:48 p.m.
+Saturday night as Chris Petersen’s Huskies trudged in a sad procession toward the southeast tunnel at Stanford Stadium.
 As they did, the public address announcer boomed, “When the eastern part of the country wakes up in the morning, they’ll see the final score: Stanford 23, Washington 13!”

 Senior wide receiver Aaron Fuller walked with his helmet on, head down, his once-white jersey now stained various shades of green and red.
 The jersey, in this case, was a visual receipt; it spoke silently, but unmistakably, reflecting Fuller’s substantial role in the Husky offense.